VoxelForge/VoxelForge/README.md

 ### Farming
 * Find seeds
-* Craft hoe
+* Craft a hoe
-* Rightclick dirt or similar block with hoe to create farmland
+* Rightclick dirt or a similar block with a hoe to create farmland
 * Place seeds on farmland and watch them grow
-* Collect plant when fully grown
+* Collect plants when fully grown
 * If near water, farmland becomes wet and speeds up growth

 ### Furnace
-* Craft furnace
+* Craft a furnace
-* Furnace allows you to obtain more items
+* The furnace allows you to obtain more items
 * Upper slot must contain a smeltable item (example: iron ore)
 * Lower slot must contain a fuel item (example: coal)
 * See tooltips in crafting guide to learn about fuels and smeltable items